dlol/website/content/en/blog/cloudflare-ipv6/index.md

 date: 2024-04-12T19:04:06+02:00
 ---

-Cloudflare makes it a chore to disable IPv6 support on their edge servers, you can't just flick the switch on the dashboard, which is annoying.
+Cloudflare makes it a chore to disable IPv6 support on their edge servers, you can't just flick the switch on the dashboard without a subscription, which is annoying.

 {{< img src="4zqi9nln.bmp" width="70%" og=false >}}

-^It's normally switched on but you can't flick it off, but we can use the Cloudflare's API for that, here's an example:
+^This switch is normally switched on and you can't flick it off, however, for some reason Cloudflare lets you disable it via its API, here's an example:

 ## Using the API